hoangcuong2011/Good-Papers/Gaussian Processes with Notes.md

 2013; Duvenaud et al., 2013; Wilson & Adams, 2013), the assumption about joint normal distribution of instantiations of the latent function remains; this limits the applicability of the models.
 One line of recent research to address this limitation focused on function composition (Snelson et al., 2004; Calandra et al., 2014).
 Inspired by deep neural networks, a deep Gaussian process instead employs process composition (Lawrence & Moore, 2007; Damianou et al., 2011; Lázaro-Gredilla, 2012; Damianou & Lawrence, 2013; Hensman & Lawrence, 2014), source: https://arxiv.org/abs/1511.06455
+- Classification via regression: Given the dissociation between the objective (classification) and the estimation criterion (regression) it is not clear that this approach leads to sensible results, source: http://www.ai.mit.edu/courses/6.867-f04/lectures/lecture-5-ho.pdf

 -----------------------------------------------------------------------------